dhruvvekaria75/discord-burgbuilder/README.md

 ## Contribute ##
 If you have questions or just want to test the bot you can [join the Burgbuilder discord server](https://discord.gg/MnZ7eaP).
 Feel free to contribute or file an issue if you have a bug or feature request.<br>

+## Dev Setup ##
+You first have to fork the repo to contribute to it.<br>
+You can then clone your fork by running `git clone https://github.com/<YOUR USERNAME>/discord-burgbuilder.git`.<br>
+Rename .env.example to .env and paste your bot token.<br>
+Run `npm run start:dev` to start the bot in dev mode and test your changes.<br>
+Commit your changes after you edited the code.<br>
+The last step is to create a pull request to merge your changes.<br>
-Please run `npm run lint` and fix all occuring issues before submiting a PR.
+**Please run `npm run lint` and fix all occuring issues before submiting a PR.**